 4. The insurance required by this section must be provided by an insurer whose reliability is beyond question.
 Paragraph (B) speaks of an A rating, such as under the system of A.M.
 Best Co., but a comparable rating by any other administrator-approved, nationally recognized rating organization satisfies the requirement, even if the organization's system uses numbers or other symbols instead of letters.
 The purpose of the requirement is to ensure that the insurance will be issued by a very highly reliable insurer, and the requirements of paragraph (B) should be interpreted accordingly.
 5. Ordinarily, the beneficiary of insurance of the type required by this section would be the provider, but this paragraph expands the beneficiaries to include the state and the customers of the provider and requires that the insurance not be subject to cancellation without notice to the administrator.
 The insurance required by this paragraph overlaps the bond required by section 13.
 6. Subsection (b)(5) facilitates subjecting a non-resident business to the jurisdiction of this state.
 If the applicant is a domestic entity, so that the statute referenced in this subsection does not apply to it, the applicant complies with this subsection by indicating that fact.
 If existing statutes leave doubt about the mechanism for serving process on the provider and the state has chosen not to enact the language suggested in the Legislative Note, the administrator can promulgate a rule requiring the applicant to appoint a state official as the provider's agent for purposes of service of process.
 SECTION 6.
-APPLICATION FOR REGISTRATION: REQUIRED

-INFORMATION.
-An application for registration must be signed under [oath] [penalty of false statement] and include:

-(1) the applicant's name, principal business address and telephone number, and all other business addresses in this state, electronic-mail addresses, and Internet website addresses;

-(2) all names under which the applicant conducts business;

-(3) the address of each location in this state at which the applicant will provide debt-management services or a statement that the applicant will have no such location;
+APPLICATION FOR REGISTRATION: REQUIRED INFORMATION.
+An application for registration must be signed under [oath] [penalty of false statement] and include: (1) the applicant's name, principal business address and telephone number, and all other business addresses in this state, electronic-mail addresses, and Internet website addresses; (2) all names under which the applicant conducts business; (3) the address of each location in this state at which the applicant will provide debtmanagement services or a statement that the applicant will have no such location;

+preceding the application:

-(4) the name and home address of each officer and director of the applicant and each person that owns at least 10 percent of the applicant;
+person that owns at least 10 percent of the applicant;

-(5) identification of every jurisdiction in which, during the five years immediately preceding the application:
+(5) identification of every jurisdiction in which, during the five years immediately the applicant;